-With self-build template websites platforms on the increase many businesses are turning to these alternatives to build their websites, as opposed to the traditional route of employing the services of a website designer.
-This brings forth the question for many, “do I need a designer, or can I build my website myself?”
+With self-build template websites platforms on the increase, many businesses are turning to these alternatives to build their websites, as opposed to the traditional route of employing the services of a website designer.
+This brings forth the question for many, “do I need a designer or DIY?”

 While we may not be able to answer you yes or no, off the bat, we can help you understand how the services of a designer can impact your website and when a self-build website might be more beneficial.
 Let’s dive in.

 The first thing to remember is that hiring a web development agency will provide you with a high-quality, polished website but that might not be the only reason you hire a designer.
 Here are some of the top reasons businesses decide to work with a designer.

 If your website is more than just your average landing page and requires very custom code then a developer is the way to go.
 Say your business is a supper club subscription, your customers can order food through your website but it’s more than that.
 They can collect rewards or points for each meal they buy which is specific to their account.
 Because you need to be able to run that through your website without manually updating anything, a developer will be your best shot at making that happen successfully.